MuseTag/musetag.github.io/specifications.md

 The entity names appear in the final text output (hereinafter called _final text_) and provide semantic tracking.

-**Invisible entities** wrap the entity name with parentheses `@@(EntityName)`:
+**hidden entities** wrap the entity name with parentheses `@@(EntityName)`:
 ```markplot
 @@(Gandalf) The wizard raised his hands.
 ```
 > The wizard raised his hands.

-Invisible entities are tracked for semantic analysis but do not appear in the final text.
+hidden entities are tracked for semantic analysis but do not appear in the final text.
 This is useful for referencing an entity when it appears in a way other than its name, or when you want to track entities without cluttering the narrative text.

 An entity can be any narrative element that you want to track, analyze, or reference throughout your text - characters, locations, objects, events...
 By marking these elements as entities, you create a rich semantic layer that tools can use for many purposes, for example:
 - Build character profiles and relationship networks